-Common stock to be outstanding after the offering 42,493,268 shares
+42,493,268 shares "CVLT"

-NASDAQ Global Market symbol "CVLT"

-We intend to use the estimated net proceeds from the sale of shares by us in this offering of 4.2 million, together with approximately 2.1 million of our existing cash and cash equivalents, to pay the outstanding principal and accrued interest under our term loan (an amount equal to \$6.3 million as of June 15, 2007, assuming interest accrued at a rate equal to 7.0% per annum for the applicable period).
+We intend to use the estimated net proceeds from the sale of shares by us in this offering of \$4.3 million, together with approximately \$2.0 million of our existing cash and cash equivalents, to pay the outstanding principal and accrued interest under our term loan (an amount equal to \$6.3 million as of June 15, 2007, assuming interest accrued at a rate equal to 7.0% per annum for the applicable period).
 See "Use of Proceeds."